Gopalkrishna Gandhi: Career

 He joined IAS as an officer in 1968 and served in Tamil Nadu state till 1985.
-Thereafter, he remained secretary to the Vice President of India (1985–1987) and joint secretary to the President of India (1987–1992).
+Thereafter, he remained secretary to the Vice President of India (1985–1987) and secretary to the President of India (1987–1992).

 In 1992, after retiring voluntarily from the IAS, he became minister (culture) in high commission of India, UK and director of The Nehru Centre, London, UK.
 This was followed by various diplomatic and administrative positions for the rest of his career, including high commissioner of India to South Africa and Lesotho (1996), secretary to the president of India (1997–2000), high commissioner of India in Sri Lanka (2000), and ambassador of India to Norway, and Iceland (2002).

 On 14 December 2004, he was appointed Governor of West Bengal following the expiry of the term of office of incumbent Viren J. Shah.
 He was succeeded by Devanand Konwar, who was given additional charge of West Bengal.
 For a few months in 2006 he also took on additional duties as the Governor of Bihar.

 He was the chairman of Kalakshetra Foundation, Chennai from December 2011 to May 2014.
 In 2015, he translated the Tamil classic, the Tirukkural, into English.
 He was the chairman of governing body of Indian Institute of Advanced Study, and president of its society on 5 March 2012 and served until May 2014.

 Gandhi teaches at Ashoka University, where he is a professor of history and politics.